- What academic policies should I be aware of as a graduate student at IIT?

 - How long does it take to complete a masters program?

-- How long does it take for students to complete a Ph.D. program?
+- How long does it take to complete a Ph.D. program?

 - How do I fill out a program of study?